purplebugs/fantasticelastic/docs/es1.md

 ## How

-This hobby site will introduce you to different data sets and show how to use Elasticsearch to make them searchable, helping you organise and analyse your data in meaningful ways.
+This hobby site will introduce you to different data sets and show how to use Elasticsearch to make data searchable helping you organise and analyse your data in meaningful ways.

 It will also show you how to create visualisations to present your data in fun, clever and intuitive ways.